JoJo's Pitter Patter Pop!

 JoJo's Pitter Patter Pop! (commonly referred to as simply Pitter Patter or abbreviated as PPP) was a tile-matching video game developed and published by Bandai Namco Entertainment for iOS and Android, and was released on October 10, 2018, in Japan.
-The game was supported throughout its lifetime with regular content updates until the game's server was shutdown on September 2, 2021.
+The game was supported throughout its lifetime with regular content updates until the game's server was shut down on September 2, 2021.

 The game was based on the JoJo's Bizarre Adventure anime series with many of its characters being super deformed or 'chibified' and the game itself having a pop-up book aesthetic.
 The main game consisted of the player creating teams of two 'units' to fight against an assortment of characters with the goal of draining the opponent's HP bar before a timer ran out.
 The game had two main currencies: coins which had many uses (uncapping unit's levels, purchasing power-ups, pulling in the coin gasha etc.) and diamonds, the game's premium currency, whose main purpose was for pulling on gachas with a higher chance of better ranking units or limited time units.
 The game used a free-to-play model with diamonds being purchasable from the in-game shop.